cisocrgroup/pocoweb/frontend/public_html/doc.md

 - - -
 <a id='overview-services'></a>
 ## Services
-Pocoweb is composed from a number of interdependend services:
+PoCoWeb is composed from a number of interdependend services:
 * nginx serves images, web-content and redirectes API calls
 * pcwauth authentificates API requests and forwards them to the various other services
 * mysql holds all database tables
-* pocoweb manages project, packages and the up- and download
+* PoCoWeb manages project, packages and the up- and download
 * www-data is a directory (volume) that holds the frontend
 * project-data is a directory (volume) that holds the project files
 * db-data is a directory (volume) that holds the database files